-Cleaning out my space and recharging my batteries annually is a practice for me as the New Year approaches.
-As the end was beginning to wrap up, I could feel deep within me it was time to re-read two of my fav-o-favs by Tosha Silver: Outrageous Openness: Letting the Devine Take the Lead and Change Me Prayers: The Hidden Power of Spiritual Surrender.
+Cleaning out my space and recharging my batteries is an annual practice for me as the New Year approaches.
+I can feel deep within me that it’s time to re-read two of my favorites by Tosha Silver: Outrageous Openness: Letting the Devine Take the Lead and Change Me Prayers: The Hidden Power of Spiritual Surrender.

-By re-reading, I mean opening up my Audible app and listening to Tosha speak to me on the ride to and from school.
-Her casual, comfortable tone has her sitting right next to me in the front seat of my car; and for the next six days, I thoroughly enjoy and look forward to venturing out each morning in the cold.
+When I say “re-reading”, what I really mean is tapping my Audible app to listening to Tosha speak to me on my the ride to and from school, on my walk around the block, and when I’m cleaning the house.
+Her casual, comfortable tone has her sitting right next to me in the front seat of my car, walking right in step with me up the steep hill of our neighborhood, and helping me with the bathrooms.
+For however long it will take me to listen, I thoroughly enjoy and look forward to every word she has to share.

 Tosha’s message is very simple: Offer it up.
 Let the Big Guy take over; or as Tosha writes, “She”.
 This shift in my daily prayers has transformed everything for me.
-Despite my pretending I am not, I am a multi-tasker.
-An over-planner.
+Like many of you, I am a multi-tasker despite continually pretending that I am not.
+I’m an over-planner.
 An obnoxious “To Do List” maker.
 A payer of attention to too many details.
 A people pleaser.
 And though it’s hard to write, a self- sabotager (at times), typically I am very, very kind to myself.

-Having had cancer, I want to prove to myself that I can still “Do”.
+Having journeyed through the experience of cancer, I constantly want to prove to myself that I can still “Do”.
 The lesson the cancer has taught me, however, is I’m not supposed to keeping “Doing”, I’m supposed to slow it down.
-While that lesson immediately came through for me loud and clear, it’s hard to practice for me.
-The ego takes over is what it comes down to.
-I have to keep that ego in check and that’s where letting Devine take the lead is my saving grace.
-Slowing down was very easy to practice at first while I was home recuperating; but as the months and years pass by, getting sucked into the vortex of “Doing” and going and planning and making things happen like everyone else, just happens.
+While that lesson immediately came through for me loudly and clearly, and I’ve really come leaps and bounds in learning the lesson, there are times when it’s really hard for me to practice.
+The ego just takes over.
+Simply that’s just what it comes down to.
+I have to keep the ego in check and that’s where letting The Devine take the lead is my saving grace.
+Slowing down was very easy to practice at first while I was home recuperating; but as the months and years pass by, I get sucked into the vortex of “Doing” and going and planning and making things happen just like everyone else.

 I cannot begin to tell you how liberating letting God take-over is.
-Have fun with what you ask of Him.
-Be playful, yet intentional.
-It’s not about being passive and you will learn that in the book.
+I’ve always been a prayer.
+And everything Tosha talks about, I’ve learned and practiced in my Catholic school upbringing.
+Nothing she has to say is new, it’s just a different approach that I was used to.
+It’s easier, more comfortable.
+I have been having so much fun playing with this.
+I’m being playful, yet intentional.
+Offering is not about being passive and it’s certainly not about manifesting.
+You will learn that in the book.
 Tosha gracefully and comically answers any questions you may have within her pages.